-The Johns Hopkins University School of Medicine designates this educational activity for a maximum of .75 AMA PRA Category 1 Credit(s)™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The Johns Hopkins University School of Medicine designates this regularly scheduled series - live activity for a maximum of .75 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 It is the policy of the Johns Hopkins University School of Medicine that the speaker and provider disclose real or apparent conflicts of interest relating to the topics of this educational activity, and also disclose discussions of unlabeled/unapproved uses of drugs or devices during their presentation(s).
 The Johns Hopkins Medicine Office of Continuing Medical Education has established policies in place that will identify and resolve all conflicts of interest prior to this educational activity.
 Detailed disclosure will be made in the course handout materials.

 The Johns Hopkins University School of Medicine fully complies with the legal requirements of the ADA and the rules and regulations thereof.
 Please notify us if you have any special needs.